rhit-lopezmo/gors/README.md

-# 3D Rendering Game Engine
+# GoRs (Go Rasterizer)
-This library is a 3D rendering game engine.
+This library is a 3D rasterizer for making games.
 It acts as a thin interface between Raylib and the game logic.

-The renderer is done through more traditional rasterization.